IngmarBitter/defenders/md/Salvation/Baptism.md

 Ingmar Bitter

-## Baptism Meaning
+## The Meaning of Baptism

-Baptism is the full submersion in water of a believer in Christ accompanied with the pronouncement that the believer is being baptized in the name of the father, son, and holy spirit.
+Baptism is the full submersion in water of a believer in Christ, accompanied by the declaration that the individual is baptized in the name of the Father, Son, and Holy Spirit.
 !!!
     Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit

     - Mat 28:19 MEV

-Baptism is the public outward symbolic expression of the believer's already established inward commitment to the trusting Christ as Lord and Savior through His death, burrial and resurrection.
+Baptism is the public outward symbolic expression of the believer's already established internal commitment to trust Christ as Lord and Savior, based on His death, burrial and resurrection.

-The immersion in the water sybolizes Christs death and burrial that paid for the believers' sins.
+Immersion in water sybolizes Christ's death and burrial, signifying the washing away of the believer's sins.

 Going into the water the believer remembers the old guilty self that justly deserved death.
 Under water the believer associates Christ's death with his own death penalty being paid and being cleared of all guilt before God.

-The emerging from the water symbolizes Christ's resurrection to new life and the believer associates it with his own spiritual new life in Christ as redeemed, forgiven, loved, and adopted child of God.
+Emerging from the water symbolizes Christ's resurrection to new life and the believer associates it with his own spiritual new life in Christ as redeemed, forgiven, loved, and adopted child of God.

 !!!
     Do you not know that we who were baptized into Jesus Christ were baptized into His death?   ​Therefore we were buried with Him by baptism into death, that just as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.